2012 24 Hours of Le Mans: Morning to early afternoon

 Duval in the No. 3 Audi became the lead challenger to the No. 12 Rebellion Lola car, twice resetting the race's fastest lap and passing the Rebellion for fourth overall.
 Brian Vickers made minor contact against a wall at Tetre Rouge corner and the No. 71 AF Corse Ferrari sustained a left-front puncture.
 As he entered the pit lane, the front-left wheel caught fire, which fire marshals extinguished.
 The car was transported into the garage for repairs to its bodywork.
 Over three hours after reclaiming the race lead, Fässler encountered the No. 74 Corvette, which spun at Mulsanne corner.
-He damaged the No. 1 Audi's rear bodywork against a barrier in avoidance.
+He damaged the No. 1 Audi's rear bodywork and diffuser against a barrier in avoidance.
 Audi told Fässler to remain on the circuit until his next scheduled stop to replace the damaged component.
 Repairs took more than two minutes to complete and allowed Kristensen's No. 2 car to reclaim the lead following a pit stop for fuel.
-Kristensen overhauled Fässler in a duel for the lead on the Mulsanne Straight after a driver error sent the latter into a gravel trap.
+Kristensen overhauled Fässler in a duel for the lead on the Mulsanne Straight after a driver error sent the latter into a gravel trap without major delay and into the pit lane to repairs to the rear bodywork.
 Separate pit stop strategies for the No. 1 and 2 Audi cars saw the lead exchange several times, while the No. 13 Rebellion car was forced into the pit lane for a clutch change and forfeiting sixth place to the No. 22 JRM HPD vehicle.
 Ayari, driving the No. 49 PeCom Oreca, held second place in LMP2 until he ran wide at Indianapolis corner and beached the car in a gravel trap.
 The car dropped to fourth after recovery vehicles extricated it from the gravel and Ayari made a pit stop to remove debris from it.

 Larbre Compétition took its fifth class victory in Le Mans in the final 20 minutes of the race.